Koffel Brininger Nesbitt recently represented a football player at Ohio University who was falsely accused of sexual assault.

 The police were notified, and she was transported to the nearby hospital in Athens, OH.
 A Sexual Assault Nurse Examiner (SANE) exam was performed, which found evidence of the recent sexual intercourse.
 The football player was notified that the school would be conducting a Title IX investigation of campus sexual assault, and that he would be kicked off the football team and immediately expelled from the school if found guilty.

-He contacted the Koffel Law Firm to represent him in his hearing, and was represented by attorney Brad Koffel.
+He contacted Koffel Brininger Nesbitt to represent him in his hearing, and was represented by attorney Brad Koffel.
 After a lengthy Title IX hearing and several days of deliberation, our client was acquitted of all charges.